khnom5000/go-read-docx/README.md

 fmt.Println(h.Text)
 ...
 ```
-The above also works for footers just swap the function call GetHeader() -> GetFooter()
+The above also works for footers just swap GetHeader() with GetFooter()

-## Examples
-### Run the example code with the TestDoc
-from the go-read-docx folder, run the following command `go run ./examples/docWrapper.go`

 Output:
 ```